 1. Choose a Scandi style white bedroom that never dates

 The Scandis have got it just right: white bedrooms that feel cozy and welcoming.
 Looking for an easy formula Scandinavian bedroom idea for your own bedroom?

-Choose white-painted wall panelling, a deep pile rug or two and plenty of light-reflecting furniture.
-It's a practical, easy to keep clean look, too, making it ideal for teen bedrooms as well as adult ones.
+Choose white-painted wall paneling, a deep pile rug or two, and plenty of light-reflecting furniture.
+It's a practical, easy-to-keep-clean look, too, making it ideal for a teen bedroom idea as well as an adult one.

 If your bedroom is north- or east-facing, it won't get that much warm light.
 That's not necessarily a problem if you're up and out with the lark, but if you tend to spend time in your bedroom, especially at the weekend, you'll want it to feel warmer and welcoming.
-You can do this by layering your white colour scheme with warm pastel tones in fabrics and upholstery.
+You can do this by layering your white bedroom color scheme with warm pastel tones in fabrics and upholstery.

 3. Tone down a bright room with an off-grey white

 Grey has longevity, and as such is still a good safe bet in any space.
 If you want a room that's light and bright, going for the palest of shades for your grey bedroom idea – in other words, one that's just off-white – will enhance your space most.
 Warm it up with chunky knit throws and cushions and bags of natural texture.

 4. Stretch space with white walls and mirrors